LoginRadius/engineering-portal/content/guest-post/nextjs-authentication-guide/index.md

 date: "2022-01-03"
 coverImage: "next-authentication.png"
 author: "Emadamerho-Atori Nefe"
-tags: ["Authentication", "React", "Next.js", "LoginRadius"]
+tags: ["Authentication", "React", "Next.js","LoginRadius"]
 description: "This tutorial describes Next.js authentication patterns and helps you learn step-by-step how to authenticate a Next.js application."
 ---

 In this article, you'll learn about authentication in Next.js and how you can authenticate Next.js applications with [LoginRadius](https://www.loginradius.com/).

 > **Note:** An understanding of [React](https://reactjs.org/), [Hooks](https://www.loginradius.com/blog/async/react-hooks-guide/), and [Next.js](https://nextjs.org/) is beneficial to follow this tutorial.

 ## What is Authentication?
 Authentication is the process of validating that an individual is who they claim to be.
 Authentication is an essential feature for applications, particularly those that store user data.

 You should not mistake authentication for authorization.
 Authorization is the process of verifying that whether a user has required permission to access an asset or data set.

 Authentication deals with identifying a user, while authorization checks what resources or data an authenticated user has permission to access.

 Some of the methods used to implement authentication are: